 1. Combine all ingredients in a medium bowl; toss gently.
 Serve immediately.

 By Maureen Callahan

-Strawberry season runs early June to early July in

-CT!
-Pick fresh, local strawberries to make the recipe above or choose from many
+Strawberry season runs early June to early July in CT!
+Pick fresh, local straw- berries to make the recipe berries to make the recipe above or choose from many